junyang-zh/HeliumCPUv2-MIPS32/README.md

 # MIPSLAB

-Computer orgnization courseworks in XJTU.
+Extension of computer orgnization courseworks in XJTU; implementing some CPUs, all providing a 42 instructions subset of MIPS ISA.

 By Junyang Zhang.

-## Simulation
+## How to run

 The project has a testbench also written in Verilog HDL, thus using any simulator other than [Verilator](https://www.veripool.org/verilator/) would be suffice.
 It is recommended to use [Icarus Verilog](http://iverilog.icarus.com/) as a simulator, and other platforms such as [Modelsim](https://eda.sw.siemens.com/en-US/ic/modelsim/), [Vivado](https://china.xilinx.com/products/design-tools/vivado.html), [Quartus](https://www.intel.com/content/www/us/en/software/programmable/quartus-prime/download.html) are yet to be tested.